Mississippi Foster Care System Fails Many Measures

+Department leaders, though, said they're making progress, adding an infusion of $15 million in state funding beginning July 1 will allow them to solve many problems.

+"Much good is about to bear fruit in terms of greatly improved services to children," Commissioner Jess Dickinson, a former state Supreme Court justice, said in a statement.

-Plaintiffs say the state remains far from complying with commitments made in an attempt to settle the suit.
-The monitor finds Mississippi met only 37 of the 113 standards, while it wasn't complying with 35.
-The monitor couldn't determine if the state was meeting 31 other standards, in part because of data collection problems.
+Even Dickinson, though, agreed Mississippi hasn't reached its latest set of goals in the case.
+The outside monitor, in an 80-page report, found Mississippi met only 37 of the 113 standards, while it wasn't complying with 35.
+The monitor couldn't determine if the state was meeting 31 other standards, often because data isn't available in the state's computer system or because department employees didn't correctly enter data.

-The department says it has made significant progress.
-It says it needs more time and money to comply.
+One big issue remains caseloads.
+Under the settlement, the state agreed to limit the number of cases any social worker was handling, as well as the number of social workers each supervisor oversees.
+By now, 90% of social workers were supposed to have low enough caseloads to meet standards, but the monitor said that was true for only 57% of workers in the last three months of 2018.
+Of supervisors, 79% met the five-worker limit.

+The report also questioned whether the state is doing enough to investigate reports of mistreatment of children in foster care.
+The report cites a number of cases of mistreatment that the agency failed to react to, including children who were beaten and sexually abused.
+Lowry also cited the recent death of a Natchez 4-year-old and injury to her younger sister in a case where Child Protective Services had investigated and opened a case but failed to take the children into custody.

 Copyright Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.